-Milwaukee’s Burnes loses perfect game in 7th, still no hits
+Milwaukee’s Burnes has no-hitter through 8 innings

-CLEVELAND (AP) — Milwaukee’s Corbin Burnes lost his bid for a perfect game with a leadoff walk in the seventh inning, but is still pitching a no-hitter against the Cleveland Indians on Saturday night.
+CLEVELAND (AP) — Milwaukee ace Corbin Burnes has a no-hitter through eight innings in a dominant performance against the Cleveland Indians on Saturday night.

+Burnes has 14 strikeouts and has overpowered the Indians, who could be on the verge of being no-hit for the third time in 2021.

+Cleveland came closest to getting a hit with two outs in the eighth, but center fielder Lorenzo Cain made a sliding grab on Owen Miller’s sinking liner to right-center to keep Burnes’ no-no intact.

+Burnes, who seemed to have to convince manager Craig Counsell to leave him in after seven innings, took a perfect game into the seventh before giving up a leadoff walk.
+He has thrown a season-high 115 pitches.

-Burnes has dominated from the start, striking out 11 of the first 14 hitters and retiring the first 18 hitters in order.
+He’s been in control from the start, striking out 11 of the first 14 hitters and retiring the first 18 hitters in order.
 However, he walked Indians leadoff hitter Myles Straw to start the seventh, ending his bid for perfection.

 Burnes recovered from putting on his first baserunner, stranding Straw at second by striking out slugger Franmil Reyes for the final out in the seventh — his 13th strikeout.
 He has thrown 103 pitches.